Traffic Fines: City of Cape Town

 Camera fines that start with "2" can only be viewed at Parow Traffic, Oostenberg Traffic, Helderberg Traffic, Milnerton Traffic South Peninsula Traffic and Cape Town Traffic between 08:30 and 15:00.

-There are two ways in which you can contest your fine.
-The first is to send a letter, stating your reasons, to the Gallows Hill Traffic Department.
+If you wish to dispute a fine, you may submit a written representation to the Traffic Manager at email@example.com.
 This letter must be accompanied with a copy of your fine.
-You can also fax this letter to 086 201 2154 / 086 293 8189.
+You can also fax this letter to 086 293 8189.

 Violations that take place in other areas are dealt with by the relevant municipality's traffic department.
 A list of the local municipalities along with their contact details is available under local government on the Western Cape Government’s website.